TristanWebber/garage_monitor/esp_bare_c/README.md

 The first hurdle to getting our blinky code on to the chip and running will be to get the CPU to acknowledge its existence and load the first instructions.
 We can familiarise ourselves, at a high level with the ESP32C3 boot process by checking the [documentation](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32c3/api-guides/startup.html).
 Here we see that a first stage bootloader is located on the ROM of the chip and cannot be modified. `The first stage bootloader loads the second-stage bootloader image to RAM (IRAM & DRAM) from flash offset 0x0.`

 This means that for our example, there's very little that needs to be done to facilitate our own `main.c` being loaded on to the chip.
-The bare minimum that needs to be done is to point the bootloader to our main function.
+The bare minimum that needs to be done is to point the second stage bootloader to our main function.
 We *should* do a bunch of other checks and tasks before loading our user code, but let's just forget about most of that for now because it won't stop our project from working.
 The only other thing we will tackle intially will be to disable the watchdog timers (TRM 12) to prevent our chip from getting stuck in a reset loop.
 We would ideally be implementing code to feed the watchdog timers but that's not part of our objective just yet.
 Our first pass at a second stage bootloader will look like this, borrowing the function name from ESP-IDF:

 #### **`bootloader.c`**
 ```C